pyx-project/pyx/manual/graph.rst

 .. method:: graphxyz.vzindex(vx, vy, vz)

-   The depths of the point defined by *vx*, *vy*, and *vz* scaled to a range [-1:1] where 1 in closed to the viewer.
+   The depths of the point defined by *vx*, *vy*, and *vz* scaled to a range [-1:1] where 1 is closest to the viewer.
 All arguments passed to the method are in graph coordinates with range [0:1].